5 reasons why wood is a natural choice when designing a public place!

 In addition, to the cyclical nature of this material, the processing of wood has far fewer environmental implications than that of man-made materials, which in turn is better for the environment.

-"To be a truly sustainable furniture brand today, you need to have a strong commitment to raw materials at the deepest possible level.’"Joakim Lundgren, Head of Sustainability at Green Furniture Concept
+To be a truly sustainable furniture brand today, you need to have a strong commitment to raw materials at the deepest possible level.

 As furniture designers, we are presented with a dizzying variety of material options for our creations.
-Various fabrics, foams, metals, and plastics range the spectrum of natural to man-made, sustainable to irresponsible, etc…However, when considering durability, comfort, sustainability, safety, and objective beauty, there truly is no doubt that wood is the top choice for Green Furniture’s placemaking solutions.
+Various fabrics, foams, metals, and plastics range the spectrum from natural to man-made, sustainable to irresponsible, etc…However, when considering durability, comfort, sustainability, safety, and objective beauty, there truly is no doubt that wood is the top choice for Green Furniture’s placemaking solutions.